 With that said, I have been a lifelong iPhone user and have admittedly quenched my thirst with the Apple Kool-Aid.
 In other words, I am a full-on Apple Fanboy.
 All of the photos I embedded in this article were taken with an iPhone, and the apps I will reference are built for iOS.
 The good news is that there is almost always either an Android version of the app or something comparable.

 Before we dive in, I'd like to share a funny meme that my colleague, Hillary, sent me because it fits this article.
-I was unsuccessful in determining who created it, so please let me know if you know, and I'll attribute it accordingly.

 I usually shy away from making blanket statements, but it's justified in this case.
 Virtually every mobile phone camera can take photos using a RAW format.
 In Apple's case, they use a ProRAW format that "combines the information of a standard RAW format along with iPhone image processing, which gives you more flexibility when editing the exposure, color, and white balance in your photo."
 If your mobile phone has the option to shoot in RAW, please utilize it going forward (if you haven't already done so).